localstack/docs/content/en/user-guide/integrations/kubernetes/index.md

 ## Lambda on Kubernetes

 LocalStack on Kubernetes can be used in conjunction with the [LocalStack Community image](https://hub.docker.com/r/localstack/localstack).
 However, specific features such as execution of Lambda functions as Kubernetes pods are only available in the [LocalStack Pro image](https://hub.docker.com/r/localstack/localstack-pro).
+To configure LocalStack Lambdas to use Kubernetes Pods, you need to configure values in the [LocalStack Helm Chart](https://github.com/localstack/helm-charts/blob/ce47b1590605901650ab788556bc871efbd78b8d/charts/localstack/values.yaml#L178-L208).

 ### Scaling Lambda Execution